sanger-tol/treeval/README.md

 The version 1 pipeline will be made up of the following steps:

 - INPUT_READ

-  - The reading of the input yaml and conversion into channels for the sub-workflows.
+  > The reading of the input yaml and conversion into channels for the sub-workflows.

 - GENERATE_GENOME

-  - Generate .genome for the input genome.
+  > Generate .genome for the input genome using SAMTOOLS FAIDX.
-  - Uses SAMTOOLS FAIDX.

 - GENERATE_ALIGNMENT

-  - Peptides will run pep_alignment.nf
+  > Peptides will run pep_alignment.nf with Miniprot.

-    - Uses Miniprot.

-  - CDNA, RNA and CDS will run through nuc_alignment.nf
+  > CDNA, RNA and CDS will run through nuc_alignment.nf with Minimap2.
-    - Uses Minimap2.

 - INSILICO DIGEST

-  - Generates a map of enzymatic digests using 3 Bionano enzymes
+  > Generates a map of enzymatic digests using 3 Bionano enzymes.
-  - Uses Bionano software.

 - SELFCOMP

-  - Identifies regions of self-complementary sequence
+  > Identifies regions of self-complementary sequencs using Mummer.
-  - Uses Mummer.

 - SYNTENY

-  - Generates syntenic alignments between other high quality genomes.
+  > Generates syntenic alignments between other high quality genomes via Minimap2.
-  - Uses Minimap2.

 - ANCESTRAL ELEMENT ANALYSIS
-  - Lepidopteran Element Analysis
-    - Uses BUSCO and custom python scripts to parse ancestral lep genes
-  - This will eventually have a number of clade specific sub-workflows.
+  > Lepidopteran Element Analysis.
+Using BUSCO and custom python scripts to parse ancestral lep genes.
+This will eventually have a number of clade specific sub-workflows.

+- LONGREAD_COVERAGE
+  > Calculating the coverage of reads across the genome.

+- FIND_GAPS
+  > Identifying gaps in the input genome using seqtk cutn.

+- FIND_TELOMERE
+  > Identify sites of a given telomeric sequence.

+- REPEAT_DENSITY
+  > Generate a graph showing the relative amount of repeat in a given chunk.

+- HIC_MAPPING
+  > Generation of HiC maps for the curation of a genome, these include: pretext_hires, pretext_lowres and cooler maps.

 ## Usage